Struct construction with kwargs

 These ideas are provided by another person.

-Updated by herwin (Herwin W) almost 2 years ago
+Updated by herwin (Herwin W) about 2 years ago

 knu (Akinori MUSHA) wrote: